gordybullen/tandem-trivia/README.md

 ```

 - Alternatively, the player may choose to to turn the timer off for a more leisurely experience.
-- Once an answer has been submitted, the correct answer will be revealed to the player so that they may check their answer against it
+- Once an answer has been submitted, the correct answer will be revealed to the player so that they may check their answer against it.

 <img src="https://media.giphy.com/media/OewJCJDiXcVQ2ICKZR/giphy.gif" width="450"/>

 - Scoring:
-  - Running out of time and not submitting an answer will result in 0 points for that questions
+  - Running out of time and not submitting an answer will result in 0 points for that questions.
   - For answering correctly, scoring is based on the players' Multiplier and how quickly they answerd the question if the timer is on.

 ``` javascript